Jonathan agrees with Winston Churchill, Uganda IS the Pearl of Africa!

-In additional to all tour services from arrival in Entebbe to departure, as described in the itinerary, the trip price includes all gratuities; air from Entebbe to Murchison Falls and Bwindi to Entebbe, as noted in the itinerary; services of two Apex expedition leaders and local guides throughout; two-day gorilla tracking permits; Chimpanzee tracking permit; plus local beer and wine with lunch and dinner daily.
+In addition to all tour services from arrival in Entebbe through departure from Entebbe, as described in the itinerary, the trip price includes all gratuities; services of one Apex expedition leader for every seven guests, plus local guides throughout; air from Entebbe to Murchison Falls and Bwindi to Entebbe, as noted in the itinerary; two-day gorilla tracking permits; Chimpanzee tracking permit; plus local beer and wine with lunch and dinner daily.

 Have a question?
 Call us at 206.669.9272 / 800.861.6425.
 Prefer online?Get in Touch